 Reviewers: My son Cedar is nine years old and although he was pretty excited when we got a rocket ship in the mail, overall, this is a toy better suited to younger kids.
 With that in mind I took this to Cedar’s school because I figured the younger kids might enjoy it.
 That said, I had a bunch of kids on hand to give their opinion plus a handful of adults.

 Building experience: We had a small set-back immediately because when the kids and I opened the shuttle box the instructions were missing.
 Yikes!
 Had I been at home, I could have gotten online and downloaded a new set of instructions from the website (they’re offered on the homepage).
 But I wasn’t at home so…

 We had a pile of pieces and no clue about what to do with them.
 I’m into crafts, but if I’m building something I really need instructions.
 My brain doesn’t naturally grasp building projects.
 Luckily Melissa, mama of Zen, another student at the school, was there hanging out and she pretty much kicked some you know what when it came to building the shuttle sans instructions.

 The kids, mostly under the age of nine, also helped to figure out where all the pieces should go (we used the picture on the front of the box) and then Melissa (mostly) along with me and the kiddos brainstormed to figure out which slots fit where.

 See the gallery below for some of the building process.
-I may be adding some more pictures later too so check back.

 What we learned: